 I’m not talking of things which are called Chinese in India and are unheard of in China: like the gobi machurian.
 This post is about Chinese tea from China: three which I like, and use regularly are Tie Guan Yin (a sweet green Oolong), Da Hong Pao (a smoky red tea) and Yun Wu (an exquisitely aromatic green tea).
 The names are evocative.
 Guan Yin is named after the Buddhist goddess of mercy, derived from the male bodhisattva Avalokiteshwara.
 Da Hong Pao means big red cloak, after an emperor who cloaked the tree whose leaves cured his ailing mother.
 Yun Wu is the name I like best; it means mist and rain, and you can almost smell it in the brew.

 When I first encountered them in tea markets in China, they were all infused in boiling water for very short times: sometimes less than a minute.
 This is enough to release the flavour of the leaves, as I could tell on sipping the scalding brew.
 I learnt a lot about Chinese tea habits from these expeditions.
 But I’m an Indian tea drinker: not necessarily of the milk and masala variety, but I definitely like the brew to tickle my tongue as well as my nose.
 So I’ve had to experiment with not losing flavour while adapting the brew to my taste.

 A blog by Gingko Bay assured me that good leaves are ones which are good in many ways.
 I usually make Yun Wu by steeping the leaves in absolutely boiling water for about two minutes, covered to preserve the aroma.
-The resulting brew is a golden yellow in colour: deeper than most Darjeelings and wonderfully aromatic.
+The resulting brew is a golden yellow in colour: deeper than most Darjeelings and wonderfully fragrant.
 When I treat the leaves this way I get only one brew from the leaves.
 This has become my favourite post-lunch tea at work.